AlterMellion/InterstellarWar/README.md

-# TutoJeu
+# Interstellar War

 # ToDo
-- check why the enemy ships stall, sometimes, after a collision,if the playership doesn't move
-- player shot: add a cool down to limit the shots, instead of a hard limit
-- see if there is not a way to simplify the code to play an anim
+- new enemy introduced after x points.
+Have two health points on the grey one.
+- add different shots
+- display overheat icon or something
 - add life up
-- add different shots
 - change level after x points
-- add a second type of enemy and make them shot
+- make enemy shot
 This will need refactoring
 - add a boss fight: music, sprite, etc
 - add bonus effect when destroying enemy ship
+- start menu: improve readibility and make message blink

+- check why the enemy ships stall, sometimes, after a collision,if the playership doesn't move
+- see if there is not a way to simplify the code to play an anim